Fuel stations turn away motorists as truckers' strike hits supplies in HP | Business

 Fuel pumps at many places in Himachal Pradesh on Tuesday were turning away motorists, saying they have run out of stock as petrol and diesel were not being transported because of the truckers' strike.

-Truckers in several states on Monday launched an agitation to protest stricter punishments in the new law on hit-and-run cases.
-Under the Bharatiya Nyaya Sanhita, which is set to replace the Indian Penal Code, drivers who cause serious road accidents due to negligent driving and run away without informing authorities face up to 10 years in prison or a fine of Rs 7 lakh.
+Truck, bus and tanker operators in several states on Monday launched an agitation to protest stricter punishments in the new law on hit-and-run cases.
+Under the Bharatiya Nyaya Sanhita, set to replace the Indian Penal Code, drivers who cause serious road accidents due to negligent driving and run away without informing authorities face up to 10 years in prison or a fine of Rs 7 lakh.

 Most petrol pumps in Dharamshala, Kullu-Manali, Bilaspur, Hamirpur, Chamba, Una and Shimla were turning away customers, while massive queues were seen outside the ones still in operation.

+Responding to a question, Sukhu also said that the Union government needed to understand the demands of the truck drivers.

-Taxi drivers ferrying tourists and residents expressed concerns over the limited availability of petrol and diesel.
+Taxi drivers and residents expressed concerns over the limited availability of petrol and diesel.

 ''I have visited several petrol pumps in Manali but petrol is not available anywhere,'' taxi driver Harjeet, who came to drop off tourists in Shimla, told PTI.